00004707/Unreal/source/Editor/Actor Actions/Pivot.rst

 Set pivot to mouse cursor location
 ------------------------------------

-Select one or more actors and place your cursor where you wish to place your pivot point, open context menu (``[Right Mouse Button]``) and select ``Pivot > Set Pivot Offset Here``
+Select one or more actors and place your cursor where you wish to place your pivot point, open context menu (:kbd:`RightMouseButton`) and select :menuselection:`Pivot --> Set Pivot Offset Here`

 .. image:: Pivot/images/02.webp
 	:width: 80%
 	:align: center

-``Set Pivot Point Here (Snapped)`` is going to place it snapped to nearest grid point.
+:guilabel:`Set Pivot Point Here (Snapped)` is going to place it snapped to nearest grid point.
-Grid snapping can be configured in the upper right corner of the viewport.
+Grid snapping can be configured in :ref:`Grid Snapping Settings <grid_snapping>`.

 .. image:: Pivot/images/04.webp
 	:align: center